alexharri/website/posts/stabilizing-noisy-inputs.md

 <LargeStickinessFactors />

-Larger stickiness factors make the change needed to pick a new option _really large_ relative to the distance between the options.
-This tends to feel off since it makes application slow to responds to change.
+Larger stickiness factors make the change needed to pick a new option very large relative to the distance between the options.
+This tends to not feel great since it makes application slow to responds to change.

 The 10-50% range I mentioned is pretty broad, so how can we narrow it down?
 There are two variables I've found to be good heuristics for determining which part of the range to use, which are